noylecorp/laravel-recaptcha/README.md

 ### Validating reCAPTCHA responses

-The simplest way to validate a reCAPTCHA field is using the added `recaptcha` rule:
+The simplest way to validate a reCAPTCHA field is by using the added `recaptcha` validation rule:

     // in a controller...
     $this->validate($request, [